yuguo/bundleslide/README.md

 `prevClass` is the previous link's class name, default value is `'sugarslide-previous'`.

 `nextClass` is the next link's class name, default value is `'sugarslide-next'`.

+`disabled` is the previous link's class when it's the first slide.